In recent interviews, people have asked me if I follow zero-waste practices in aspects of my life other than food.

 The long answer follows.

-I’ve got this one covered in the 145+ posts on this blog.
+I’ve got this one covered on this blog.
 Essentially, to go zero-waste in the kitchen:

 - Put together a shopping kit consisting of jars, containers and cloth produce and bulk bags.

 - Shop at the farmer’s market where the unpackaged food also happens to tastes great.

 - Fill up on staples in the bulk aisles at the grocery store.

 - Cut out all processed food from your diet.